Hebrews Chapter Thirteen

 What does Paul mean by having confidence in your leaders?
 In our world today, we are taught that a leader must go to some college where he or she is qualified to be a leader in the church.
 This is not what Paul is talking about.
 He is speaking of the fact that their lives demonstrate what they are teaching.
 The greatest test is whether they demonstrate the loyal "hesed" love that Paul has referred to.
 Submitting to their authority is not blindly following someone because they have been given a diploma from some college.
 It is a respect for the fact that the leaders are in their position by the will of God.
 If He wanted them removed, then, He would do so.
 That being said, if we do not have confidence in them, we should move on and trust that God will deal with them.

-Pray for us.
-We are sure that we have a clear conscience and desire to live honorably in every way.
-I particularly urge you to pray so that I may be restored to you soon.
+Keep praying for us, for we are certain that we have a clear conscience and want to conduct ourselves properly in everything we do.
+And all the more I beg you to do this, so that I may be restored to you that much sooner.

 Paul was a man of prayer and we see that he was not too proud to ask people to pray for him.
 He asked them to ask God to make a way for him to visit them.